4forces/CI-MS3-project3/README.md

 4. **Browse page: Item tagging** - Cross-item referencing will help visitors in their search for items
 5. **Browse and Search pages: Option to sort by date of submission** - For better user experience.
 Current feature is just from newest to oldest
 6. **Browse and Search pages: Pagination of browse/search results** - Currently all items are shown
+7. **Browse and Search pages: "Back to top button** - For a more pleasant user experience
-7. **Search page: More search filters, for e.g. by condition, age range** - Also for optimal user experience
+8. **Search page: More search filters, for e.g. by condition, age range** - Also for optimal user experience
+9. **Edit page: "Go Back" button to return to update/remove page** - User can still click on the Update/Remove on the navbar, but this may not be  intuitive or obvious
-8. **Edit page: Auto-store "current date and time" upon Edit** - Currently this is only implemented when user submits item
+10. **Edit page: Auto-store "current date and time" upon Edit** - Currently this is only implemented when user submits item
-9. **Edit and Delete buttons: Fading out of text, and fading in of icon upon mouse-over** - For better aesthetics.
+11. **Edit and Delete buttons: Fading out of text, and fading in of icon upon mouse-over** - For better aesthetics.
 Refer to last point in *Additional Notes on the Development of Features* for more information
+12. **Auto delete post after 1 month, 3 months or 1 week as indicated by user during item submission** - Currently this value is only being stored and not used

 ### Additional Notes on the Development of Features